 This is about the people who make music.
-And depending on how you look, it can be a portrait of the music itself.
+And depending on how you look, this portfolio of jazz photography can be a portrait of the music itself.

 I was never interested in being part of the press pool at the big concerts—stand here, don’t move, you get two songs—so I worked small clubs and street fairs and weekend festivals where I could find my own style.
 Got to know some of the guys who were shooting (it was a male-dominated industry, both the musicians and the photographers) and thoroughly enjoyed the music.
 I still do.
 But I wasn’t fan-girl-with-a-camera.
 I focused on visualizing the experience and the sound.